jdell64/conductor/README.md

 *status* - string, enum - an extensible list of statuses that a ticket can have.
 Tickets can only have one status.
 Default statuses are: open, pending, closed.

-*type* - string, enum - ITIL ticket types.
+*ticket_type* - string, enum - ITIL ticket types.
 Defaults "Incident, Problem, Change"

+*urgency* - string, enum - ITIL Urgency.
+How urgent is this issue?
+Defaults "High, Mid, Low"

+*impact* - string, enum - ITIL impact.
+How many are affected by this?
+Defaults "High, Mid, Low"

+*priority* - string, enum - Only available if added in config file.
+Defaults "Critical, High, Medium, Low".
+Off by default.

 ####methods
 *createProblemParent(ticket)* - creates a new ticket with the default values from the ticket input.
 The customer is changed to the technician opening the ticket, and the existing ticket is related as a child of the new ticket.